tempire/festival/articles/dancefest-the-trailer.md

 <p style="font-size: 1.2em;">Not just one dance, but many dances.</p>

-Not just famous teachers in one genre, but famous teachers is many genres.
+<p style="font-size: 1.3em;">Not just famous teachers in one genre, but famous teachers is many genres.</p>

 DanceFest will expose you to levels of dancing you haven't seen before.
 We want to help you take your dancing to the next level, easily and with no stress.